 Dr. Jónas Eliasson, Lecturer on Hydropower

-Dr. Elíasson has been a researcher and professor for over four decades.
+Dr. Elíasson has been a researcher and professor for more than four decades.
 He is currently a professor of civil engineering at the University of Iceland and head of the hydrology concentration for The School for Renewable Energy Science in Akureyri.
-Dr. Elíasson also has taught at the Technical University of Denmark and has been a visiting scholar at Stanford University, University of Washington (Seattle), and the University of California (Santa Barbara).
+Dr. Elíasson also has taught at the Technical University of Denmark and has been a visiting scholar at Stanford University, the University of Washington (Seattle), and the University of California (Santa Barbara).
 He received his MS and PhD from the Technical University of Denmark.
 His areas of research include fluid mechanics, environmental engineering, hydrology, coastal engineering, and water power.
-Dr. Elíasson worked for twenty years as a hydropower consultant to the National Power Company of Iceland on optimization, flow resistance, groundwater problems, and ice problems.
+For twenty years, Dr. Elíasson worked for the National Power Company of Iceland as a hydropower consultant on optimization, flow resistance, groundwater problems, and ice problems.